HackerHours/hackerhours.org/DIY-Guide.md

 * "free office hours for programming help"
 * open to anyone, regardless of age or skill level
+* not a class, and not a lecture

 Meeting the above requirements are the only things we ask to call your group "Hacker Hours".
 We won't sue you or anything, but just ask in good faith.